danieloneill/EpsolarServer/README.md

 *ws://(host address):7175/*

-The server expects JSON formatted requests as text frames, and responds with gzipped JSON responses as binary frames.
-(To force the server to respond with uncompressed text frames, see the "plainjson" option in EpsolarServer.pro)
+The server expects JSON formatted requests as text frames, and responds with gzipped JSON responses as binary frames or plain-text JSON depending on if compression is enabled on the connection.

+Specifying "compress" with either a true or false value will enable or disable GZip compression on ALL subsequent responses, until it is specified in a new request.

 Valid requests: